-People of South Asian or African-Caribbean origin in the UK are at increased risk of stroke.
-Although the reasons for this are not completely understood, we do know that black people are twice as likely to have a stroke as people of European origin, and they also tend to have their first stroke at a younger age.
+South Asian, black African and black Caribbean people in the UK are at increased risk of stroke.
+Although the reasons for this are not completely understood, we do know that black people are twice as likely to have a stroke compared to white people.
+Black and South Asian people also tend to have strokes at a younger age than white people.

 But you can reduce your risk of stroke